rurtle/rurtle.github.io/_posts/2020-09-26-setup-serial-debugging-on-bbb.md

 Last week I got a shiny new [BeagleBone Black (BBB)][BeagleBoneBlack]{:target="_blank"} delivered at my doorstep.
 Now that I had it lying on my study table, needed to figure out a way to talk to it over the serial port.
 In this post, I am going to show three different software based ways to communicate with your BBB (or other embedded devices, so long as those support [serial communication][serial_communication]{:target="_blank"}) from your PC running some variant of Linux.
 Things you will need -

-* A BeagleBone Black :innocent:
+* A BeagleBone Black. :innocent:
 * PL2303, CP2102 or FTDI module to connect your BBB to your PC's USB port.
 I am using a CP2102 module purchased from Amazon for this exercise.
 * Download cables (usually comes with the serial-usb adapter) for Xfering bits from the board to your PC.
 * Laptop/desktop running on some Linux distro.
-I have Ubutnu 18.04 LTS on my setup.
+I have Ubuntu 18.04 LTS on my setup.
-* A reliable Internet connection (needed for installing the s/w tools)
+* A reliable Internet connection (needed for installing the s/w tools).
 * [Optional] An USB hub, if you are planning on working with multiple serial-usb adapters.

 Now, let's get the hardware configuration out of the way first before we delve into software realm.
 Below table explains interconnection between BBB and the CP2102 serial-usb adapter. <br />